-These programmes provide students with a theoretical and practical understanding of the issues involved in the design, conduct, analysis and interpretation of randomised controlled trials of health interventions.
-They are suitable for students working in low-, middle- and high-income countries.
+This programme provides students with a theoretical and practical understanding of the issues involved in the design, conduct, analysis and interpretation of randomised controlled trials of health interventions.
+It is suitable for students working in low-, middle- and high-income countries.

 The need for rigorous evaluation of components of health care is increasingly recognised worldwide.
 An important type of evaluation is the randomised controlled clinical trial.
-These courses will give students an understanding of trials which will equip them to work in this increasingly important field.
+The course will give students an understanding of trials which will equip them to work in this increasingly important field.

-They are suitable both for those wishing to gain an overall understanding of trials before moving into the field, and those who have general or specialist experience in clinical trials and aim to broaden their role in the design, management, analysis and reporting of clinical trials in high-, middle- and low-income countries.
+The programme is suitable both for those wishing to gain an overall understanding of trials before moving into the field, and those who have general or specialist experience in clinical trials and aim to broaden their role in the design, management, analysis and reporting of clinical trials in low-, middle- and high-income countries.

 |Course||You study||Study period|

 |Postgraduate Diploma||8 modules||2-5 years|

 |Individual modules||Studying individual modules is an ideal option if you wish to update your professional knowledge or sample the programme.|

 We also offer an Essentials of Clinical Trials short course.